josejalvarezm/cv-ai-agent/aws-blog-posts/Evolution-Series/00-why-analytics-visibility-problem.md

 ## The Core Principle

-Fast systems don't guarantee credible systems.
+Fast analytics don't guarantee credible systems.
 You can measure latency, throughput, and error rates.
 But you can't measure impact without visibility.

 Analytics aren't optional for production systems.
 They're the difference between knowing your system works and knowing your system matters.